Frequently Asked Questions.

 Ear training and listening skills

-Hands-on introduction to a variety of instruments
+Hands-on exploration of instruments

 Musical storytelling and creative expression

-What are the goals of the Early Childhood Program?
+What are the goals of the program?

 Do parents need to be present during classes?